ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-forensic-readiness-policy.md

 IT forensics is the application of techniques to detect and react to types of security incidents that require the collection, storage, analysis and preparation of digital evidence that may be required in legal or disciplinary proceedings.

 The use of IT forensics as a course of action is linked to decisions made during an IT security incident.
-As such, this policy is linked to, and should be read in conjunction with, the IT Security - IT Incident Management Policy \[Ref, 4\].
+As such, this policy is linked to, and should be read in conjunction with, the [IT Security - IT Incident Management Policy][imp].

 This policy outlines the requirements to collect, preserve and analyse data in a systematic, standardised and legally compliant fashion to ensure the admissibility of evidence in a legal case, dispute or disciplinary hearing relating to an incident.